wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/2-identify-components-to-protect.md

 | Web client | Web client lets you access your Azure Virtual Desktop resources from a web browser without the lengthy installation process. |
 | | |

 Azure Virtual Desktop core infrastructure services are fully managed by Microsoft.
 If there's a regional outage, you don't need to take any extra steps to keep this service operating.
 Any unplanned failure will initiate component failover to multiple locations.
-This helps ensure that both the tenant environment and hosts remain accessible.
+This helps ensure that both the tenant environment and the hosts remain accessible.

 ## Azure AD

-You will use Azure Active Directory (Azure AD) for identity and access management in Azure Virtual Desktop.
+You'll use Azure Active Directory (Azure AD) for identity and access management in Azure Virtual Desktop.
 This includes access to remote sessions, administration elements, and user setup.
 Azure Virtual Desktop uses Azure AD to authenticate any operation that interacts with services that are running in Azure.
 This includes apps and websites that users use to determine available resources.

 ## AD DS
 Azure Virtual Desktop VMs must domain-join an Active Directory Domain Services (AD DS) service, and the service must be in sync with Azure AD to associate users between the two services.
 You can use Azure AD Connect to integrate AD DS with Azure AD.
 You can deploy Azure Virtual Desktop with identities from a cloud-only organization or in an environment with hybrid identities.